thornzero/haikugo/README.md

 - Update documentation for public APIs
 - Run `make all` before submitting PRs

+### Community Maintenance

+This project is community-maintained.
+If you find it useful, consider:
+- Reporting bugs or suggesting features
+- Contributing code improvements
+- Helping with documentation
+- Sharing it with others who might find it useful

+**Note**: The original implementation was created with AI assistance, but all contributions and improvements are welcome from the community!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Inspired by the traditional Japanese art of haiku poetry
+- **Original Concept**: Inspired by the traditional Japanese art of haiku poetry
-- Syllable counting algorithms adapted from various linguistic research
+- **Implementation**: Created with AI assistance to explore the intersection of poetry and technology
+- **Community**: Open source and community-maintained for anyone who finds it useful
-- Built with love for both programming and poetry
+- **Inspiration**: Built with appreciation for both programming and poetry

+### Project Origins

+This project started as an exploration of how AI could help implement a creative idea - a tool to analyze and validate haiku poetry.
+While the initial implementation was AI-assisted, the project is designed to be community-driven and welcomes contributions from anyone who finds value in it.

+**Note**: This is not a commercial project or a full-time maintenance commitment.
+It's shared in the spirit of open source collaboration and the hope that others might find it useful or interesting.

 ## Roadmap

+This roadmap represents potential directions the community might take the project.
+Since this is community-maintained, priorities and implementation depend on community interest and contributions.

+### Potential Features

 - [ ] Japanese syllable/mora counting
 - [ ] Web interface